Meet Your Major

 Join Associate Professor of Biology Ana Ribeiro, biochemistry major Danielle Quaranto ’20, and biology majors Amanda Solano ’23 and Genesis Torres ’20 to learn about how Mount students are encouraged to follow their curiosity and develop an appreciation for science, the interrelatedness of scientific fields from the atomic to the cosmic, and the place of humans in the natural world.

 Nursing prepares Mount students to become professional nurses who use critical thinking skills to address the complex health-related problems of a diverse population across the lifespan.
-Join Dean and Associate Professor of Nursing Anne Marie McAllister, Assistant Dean of Nursing for Clinical and Simulation Learning Mary DiBuono, Clinical Liaison for Undergraduate Nursing Olivia Colletti, Clinical Liaison for Graduate and Undergraduate Nursing Emily Marino, and Assistant Dean of Nursing Administration Stefanie Sparaccio to learn more about our nationally recognized School of Nursing, which trains students to go on to provide competent, effective, and evidence-based nursing care that contributes to safe and high-quality outcomes at many of the nation’s top hospitals.
+Join Assistant Dean of Nursing for Clinical and Simulation Learning Mary DiBuono, Clinical Liaison for Undergraduate Nursing Olivia Colletti, Clinical Liaison for Graduate and Undergraduate Nursing Emily Marino, and Assistant Dean of Nursing Administration Stefanie Sparaccio to learn more about our nationally recognized School of Nursing, which trains students to go on to provide competent, effective, and evidence-based nursing care that contributes to safe and high-quality outcomes at many of the nation’s top hospitals.

 Sociology students at the Mount are prepared to think critically about issues of social life experience, to develop the ability to interpret and evaluate data and information in orderly fashion, and to employ a focused approach to listening, oral communication, observing, and critical, analytic writing.
-Join Chair and Associate Professor of Sociology Kristin Lawler to explore our sociology major, which focuses substantively on questions of international inequality; crime, justice, and injustice; social service and public policy; urban life and urban planning; political economy; and media and popular culture.
+Join Chair and Associate Professor of Sociology Kristin Lawler, Assistant Professor of Sociology Matthew Archibald, and Associate Professor of Sociology Omar Nagi to explore our sociology major, which focuses substantively on questions of international inequality; crime, justice, and injustice; social service and public policy; urban life and urban planning; political economy; and media and popular culture.

 Are you interested in learning how past events have shaped the world in which we live, and how different cultural, political, religious, and social groups have formed and interacted—from the ancient world to the present?
-Join Chair and Associate Professor of History Daniel Opler, Associate Professor of History David Gallo, Professor of History Joseph Skelly, and current student Juliana Masciarelli ’21 to explore our history program—comprised of a range of exciting, cutting-edge courses in American, European, and global history—which provides students the opportunity to master academic skills essential to professional life, including analytical writing, information literacy, complex research methodologies, critical assessment, and public speaking.
+Join Chair and Associate Professor of History Daniel Opler, Professor of History Joseph Skelly, and current student Matthew Stern ’21 to explore our history program—comprised of a range of exciting, cutting-edge courses in American, European, and global history—which provides students the opportunity to master academic skills essential to professional life, including analytical writing, information literacy, complex research methodologies, critical assessment, and public speaking.

 Math and Data Analytics